KMO-NY/Maji-Ndogo-Portfolio-Project/README.md

 ```
 ![standard_yield_correlation-1](https://github.com/KMO-NY/Maji-Ndogo-Portfolio-Project/assets/83243036/055b9259-86f0-4570-b717-1b1570447cf4)

-- `Pollution_level` is inversely correlated (weak) with `Standard_yield`, so when places are polluted, crops produce less.

-- `Min_temperature_C` is weakly correlated with `Standard_yield`.
-So when the minimum temperature is higher, crops produce more.
-So when it doesn't get too cold, crops grow better.

-- No single feature can explain why a crop does well.
-There are many weak correlations and correlations only look at linear relationships, so features like `Rainfall` that have a low correlation, may just not be linearly correlated.

 Created a DataFrame for only coffee crops, and then looked at the pairplot of this DataFrame to understand what affects the coffee crop.
 By doing this we can remove some of the complexity brought by the different crop types.